4 killed in latest strike on alleged drug boat off Latin America, Pentagon says

 At least 87 people have been killed in the strikes so far.
 Thursday's was the first known strike since Nov.
 15.

 Hegseth has denied that he ordered the second strike, saying that the decision was made by Navy Adm.
 Frank "Mitch" Bradley, head of Special Operations Command.
-The Washington Post report also alleged Hegseth had ordered everyone on the boat killed, which he has denied, and which Bradley also denied, lawmakers who were briefed on the strikes told reporters.
+The Washington Post report also alleged Hegseth had said that everybody on board the boat should be killed, which he has denied, and which Bradley also denied, lawmakers who were briefed on the strikes told reporters.

 On Thursday, congressional lawmakers held a closed-door session during which they were shown video of that second strike and were briefed on the incident by Bradley and Gen. Dan Caine, chairman of the Joint Chiefs of Staff.